4.9 from 20 users

 4. What to expect

-Acupuncture theory suggests that moxa has a warming effect which works to promote activity and movement in the body.
-The treatment also makes use of the natural rising properties of heat.
-Using the raising and warming effect, the acupuncturist encourages the baby to move in an attempt to get the baby to rotate into the correct position.
-This should provide the baby with the necessary momentum to turn into the head down position, towards the opening of the pelvis.
+Acupuncture theory suggests that moxa has a warming effect that promotes activity and movement within the body.
+Combined with the natural rising properties of heat, this encourages the baby to move and rotate into the correct head-down position towards the opening of the pelvis.

-The practice of moxibustion is intended to be the most comfortable option for an expectant mother suffering from a breech presentation.
-Our acupuncturist will demonstrate how to apply moxa to the little toe and will give you instructions and a box of moxa sticks for you to continue the treatment at home.
+At your appointment, Dr D'Alberto will demonstrate how to apply the moxa correctly and provide you with instructions and a box of moxa sticks to continue the treatment at home.

-5. How to use moxibusstion to turn a breech baby
+5. How to use moxibustion to turn a breech baby

-- Hold the lit end two to three centimeters from the outer edge of your little toe, making sure there is never any direct contact with the skin
+• Hold the lit end two to three centimetres from the outer edge of your little toe, ensuring there is no direct contact with the skin at any time

-- Apply on each little toe for approximately 20 minutes for 10 days
+• Apply to each little toe for approximately 20 minutes for 10 days

-- When treatment has finished, place the moxa stick in a glass jar with the lid screwed on firmly
+• When finished, extinguish the moxa stick by placing it in a glass jar and screwing the lid on firmly

-- When you feel any movement, visit your midwife and have a scan to see if the baby has moved into the correct position
+• When you feel movement, visit your midwife and arrange a scan to check whether the baby has turned

-- If the baby has, then reduce the treatment time to 10 minutes for each toe until the 10 days has been reached
+• If the baby has turned, reduce treatment time to 10 minutes per toe until the full 10 days is complete

 6. Our moxibustion therapist